Ashwagandha for Gut Health: IBS, Probiotics & Digestion

 - Less likely to benefit: People whose gut symptoms are primarily driven by food intolerance, structural issues, or microbiome disruption from antibiotic use (where direct probiotic supplementation is more evidence-based).

-- Best combined with: Dietary fibre (to support gut motility and provide prebiotic substrate for beneficial bacteria), adequate hydration, and stress management practices.
+- Best combined with: Dietary fibre (traditionally used to support gut wellbeing and provide prebiotic substrate for beneficial bacteria), adequate hydration, and stress management practices.
 Ashwagandha addresses the cortisol driver; these address the substrate and environment.

 - Note on acute gut issues: Ashwagandha is not appropriate as a first-line approach for acute gastrointestinal illness.
 Consult a healthcare professional for new, unexplained, or severe digestive symptoms.